chnk58hoang/chnk58hoang/README.md

-I’m interested in django anh machine learning
+I’m interested in Computer Vision and Django Backend